cowtowncoder/java-json-performance-benchmarks/README.md

 Test as implemented here relies on `jmh` to provide proper performance test setup, measurements, warmup, and to avoid common gotchas that plague naive Java performance tests.
 If not done so yet, you may want to read the longer explanation of [reasons to use JMH](http://psy-lob-saw.blogspot.com/2013/04/writing-java-micro-benchmarks-with-jmh.html).
+And for common problems with Java/JSON performance testing, you may want to read [On proper performance testing of Java JSON processing](http://www.cowtowncoder.com/blog/archives/2011/05/entry_455.html).

 ### Writing a List of POJOs